 In 2008, we launched the first ridesharing smartphone app.
 This was a peer-to-peer real-time ride-matching system, which dynamically matched drivers with passengers along the path of their journey at stop locations.
 By dynamically ride-matching at stop locations, ridesharing is made more convenient for the driver (who doesn't have to drive out of their way) and passengers simply walk a short distance to a convenient and safe pick-up location.
 This idea is founded on the convenience and accessibility of public transit.
 In the years since the patent was filed and our app was launched, a number of other ridesharing and ride-hailing apps have successfully emerged and, over time, adopted this same approach.

-Carma's Verified Ride™ technology enables vehicle occupancy to be verified automatically by monitoring the continuous coordinated proximity of user devices.
-Carma uses this approach to automatically verify vehicle occupancy using smartphones and beacons for enabling high-occupancy toll discounts, as well as verifying occupancy for ridesharing services and payments.
+Carma's technology enables vehicle occupancy to be verified automatically by monitoring the continuous coordinated proximity of user devices.
+Carma uses this approach to automatically verify vehicle occupancy using smartphones and a GoCarma Pass for enabling high-occupancy toll discounts, as well as verifying occupancy for ridesharing services and payments.
 Automatically determining a user's presence in a vehicle is becoming more essential as the world advances rapidly towards shared autonomous mobility.